The Brand Action Gap: Knowing but not acting is costing your business

 • Marketing activity lacks strategic coherence

-And all the while, leadership knows brand matters, but hasn’t acted decisively on that knowledge.
+And all the while, leaders know this matters but haven’t acted on that knowledge.

 THE REAL COST OF INACTION